Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Object recognition and scene analysis

 \section{Object recognition and scene analysis}

-In some respects, object recognition is like parsing in natural language processing \citep[see, for example,][]{farabet_etal_2012,han_2005}.
-Since the SP system works well in parsing, as outlined in Section \ref{multiple_alignment_section}, it may also prove useful in computer vision.
-Naturally, it would be necessary for the SP machine to have been generalised to work with patterns in two dimensions.
-And in this discussion we shall assume that low-level perceptual features have been identified, and that they may be treated as atomic symbols, in accordance with the SP theory.
+In some respects, object recognition is like parsing in natural language processing (see, for example, \cite{farabet_etal_2013,han_2005}).
+Since the SP system works well in parsing, as outlined in \cite[Section 4]{sp_extended_overview}, it may also prove useful in computer vision.
+Naturally, it would be necessary for the SP machine to have been generalised to work with patterns in two dimensions (Section \ref{sp_outline_section}).
+And in this discussion we shall assume that low-level perceptual features have been identified, and that they may be treated as atomic symbols, in accordance with the SP theory (Section \ref{low_level_features_section_section}).

 Figure \ref{object_recognition_figure} shows schematically how someone's face, with their ears, may be parsed within the multiple alignment framework.
 Row 0 in the figure contains a New pattern representing incoming information.
 Each part has been aligned with an Old pattern representing stored knowledge of the structure of an ear, an eye, etc. And these are aligned with a pattern in row 2 representing the higher-level structure of someone's head.